U.S. History Lesson Plans and Resources

 The Declaration of Independence: From Rough Draft to Proclamation

-A lesson plan for grades 6-12.
+A lesson plan for grades 6-12 from the Library of Congress.
+See also

 Mount Vernon Educational Resources

-Excellent site for information about George Washington.
+Excellent site for information and lesson plans about George Washington.

 George Washington: A National Treasure